hamhimdev/pixelfix-rs/README.md

 4. Press `OK` or the Enter key, it should open a File Explorer window
 5. Move the `pixelfix.exe` binary to that directory
 6. Done!
-You can use pixelfix on folders and files by right clicking on them and hovering over the "Send To" option, then selecting `pixelfix.exe`.
+You can use pixelfix on folders and files by right clicking on them and hovering over the "Send to" option, then selecting `pixelfix.exe`.
 On Windows 11, you may have to click on "Show more options" to bring back the Windows 10 context menu.

 ### Linux